vinodkd/guts/src/book/01_size.md

 		                                                                                 --(29)

 By definition, L\* is a language that we chose not to break down anymore.
 At this asymptote, size has no further detailed meaning because all operations just happen.
 They do what they do without resorting to further delegation.
 As such, they can all be deemed to be of the same size; the only constraint being that the value chosen should not be zero, since that would nullify the sizes of all operations based on these operations in L\*.

-It therefore makes sense to set the sizes of the operations in L\* to a unit size.
-That is,
+What number should we pick for this uniform size?
+Well, any number will do, but they would all be multiples of a "unit size" that we'd get if we picked one as the size.
+It makes sense, therefore, to set the sizes of the operations in L\* to 1.
+In formulas:

 		size(s*i) = 1 for i: 1 to n*                                                     --(30)